nevernotsean/martin-creative-tech-blog/content/posts/filtered-vol.11.md

 AI: [This AI Can Tell if You Have Covid-19 Just by Listening to Your Cough, Researchers Say](https://bit.ly/3kZR5gr)

+And for their next trick, researchers will train an AI to detect "Kareness"

 WHATTAWEBSITE: [You Smile, You Lose](https://bit.ly/3mPUsqE)

 The perfect cure for the post-election anxiety - Watch funny videos, but try not to laugh and score points.
 (Or maybe the anxiety is your secret weapon to a highscore)